fkretzer/mujs24/hugoContent/themes/ananke/README.md

-# Ananke, A theme for [Hugo](https://gohugo.io/), a framework for building websites.
+# Ananke, A theme for [run.fabian.Base](https://gohugo.io/), a framework for building websites.

-The intent of this theme is to provide a solid starting place for Hugo sites with basic features and include best practices for performance, accessibility, and rapid development.
+The intent of this theme is to provide a solid starting place for run.fabian.Base sites with basic features and include best practices for performance, accessibility, and rapid development.

 ![screenshot](https://raw.githubusercontent.com/budparr/gohugo-theme-ananke/master/images/screenshot.png)